 For the people in Kyrgyzstan, Manjyly Ata is a holy place that attracts local pilgrims since people can remember.
 They believe that Manjyly Ata is the valley of sacred springs whose healing waters can cure any disease.

 And there are more than enough reasons to make a stop at Manjyly Ata.
-It’s not only the cultural significance of the holy site, but also it’s spectacular location that makes it a worthwhile place to visit.
+It’s not only the cultural significance of the holy site, but also it’s spectacular location that makes it a worthwhile place to visit in Kyrgyzstan.

-With the snowcapped peaks of the Tien Shan mountains and panoramic views on lake Issyk kul it makes you wonder why Manjyly Ata is not a top tourist attraction.
+With the snowcapped peaks of the Tien Shan mountains and panoramic views on lake Issyk kul it makes you wonder why Manjyly Ata is not a top tourist attraction for those backpacking Kyrgyzstan.
 That it is not, is part of the charm though.
 It will be just you and maybe a few local pilgrims.

 The legends of Manjyly Ata